 The Way I Work

 I believe emotional distress is our way of trying to express something that needs to be heard and understood, as it is often alerting us to something very important.
-In keeping with this, I do not generally aim to “fix” your problems in a prescriptive manner; rather, I have found in my work that disturbances tend to lift most effectively when given proper space to be explored.
 As such, I aim to listen carefully and challenge sensitively, offering up new perspectives and possibilities for change.
 Above all, I hope we can establish a genuine connection with one another, creating a trusting place for you to express yourself as honestly as possible.

-I honour diversity and value your individuality, so sessions can vary and fluctuate in style.
-For example, some of my clients prefer to come up with tasks or strategies to experiment with between sessions; whilst others prefer a more philosophical outlook, with space to reflect and explore.
-I will aim to support you in finding a balance that feels most empowering to you.
+I honour diversity and value your individuality, so sessions vary and fluctuate in style.
+For example, some of my clients prefer to come up with tasks or strategies to experiment with between sessions, whilst others prefer a more philosophical outlook, with space to reflect and explore.
+Some may lean towards more visual or somatic forms of expression, others prefer the language of words, and some may wish to experiment with a variety of expressions.
+I will support you in finding a balance that feels most empowering to you.

 During your initial consultation I will ask about your hopes and expectations, and offer some ideas as to how we might approach them, which we can review along the way as the work unfolds.